Nitrostorm/GenerationUKFinalProj/README.md

 # GenerationUKFinalProj
 Reports I created using PowerBI as part of my Final Project, My Main Report will open other reports from my colleagues through buttons
+CSV files used are in the "master" branch

 If you want to view the Reports Online: